u-boot/u-boot/doc/usage/netconsole.rst

-In U-Boot, we implemented the networked console via the standard "devices" mechanism, which means that you can switch between the serial and network input/output devices by adjusting the 'stdin' and 'stdout' environment variables.
+In U-Boot, we implemented the networked console via the standard "devices" mechanism, which means that you can switch between the serial and network input/output devices by adjusting the 'stdin', 'stdout', and 'stderr' environment variables.
 To switch to the networked console, set either of these variables to "nc".
 Input and output can be switched independently.

 The default buffer size can be overridden by setting CFG_NETCONSOLE_BUFFER_SIZE.